You probably know that SEO is important for your Ultimate Guides to rank high on Google.

 To download your free e-book, simply leave your name and email in the box below and I’ll send it your way!

 Which of these SEO tips surprised you the most?
+Would a guide on how to do link building help in the future?
 And which SEO tip will you implement in your next (or existing) Ultimate Guide?
 Let me know in the comments below!

 Learn how I attracted 337,838+ visitors to my blog